Are you one of the lucky ones?

-- A fixed sum of money - this is the most common type of bequest, but if you include these in your Will, you need to review it from time to time to keep up with inflation and changes in your circumstances;
+- A fixed sum of money – this is the most common type of bequest, but it’s essential to review these bequests from time to time to allow for the effects of inflation or changes in your circumstances;

 - An item of property, such as a house or car, jewellery, antique furniture or artworks.
 Again, you need to review your Will from time to time to ensure that you aren’t giving away items you no longer own;